 This post will help you understand why checking blood glucose and A1C levels matters.
 You’ll also learn what these terms mean, how to know your values, and how to keep your levels in an optimal range.

-Understanding the Medical Terminology
+Understanding the Medical Terminology for Blood Sugar and AIC Levels

 Medical terminology can be confusing.
 Let’s consider first what we mean by blood sugar and A1C levels.